 Where to Adopt or Buy a Coton de Tulear

 It may be difficult to find a Coton de Tulear in your local shelter, so look for specialized Coton rescues in your area.
 Your town's shelter may also be able to connect you with a Coton rescue.

-If you're purchasing a dog from a breeder, be sure to do your research to ensure she's ethical, reputable, and produces healthy litters.
+If you're purchasing a dog from a breeder, be sure to do your research to ensure the breeder is ethical, reputable, and produces healthy litters.
 When you meet the breeder, ask lots of questions and try to meet the litter's parents.
-Lookout for signs of backyard breeding, like unhealthy dogs, unsanitary conditions, or large quantities of dogs on the site.
+Look out for signs of backyard breeding, like unhealthy dogs, unsanitary conditions, or large quantities of dogs on the site.